kwaldenphd/S2PP-Data/README.md

 An interactive version of the dataset inventory and codebook is available [on AirTable](https://airtable.com/shr0MBbJFjzXE6HT3).

+The combined dataset is included in the S2PP_Master CSV file located in the Datasets folder.

 Data facets included in the dataset cover the following areas:
 - Juvenile arrests
 - Juvenile public health